-5. Length: They’re available in 15-50 feet length.
-However, bear in mind, with fifty feet or longer cable wire, the speed began to decrease.
+5. Length: They’re available 15-50 feet long.
+However, remember that the speed began to decrease with fifty feet or longer cable wire.

-6. Quality: Always ensure you are buying your cable from an authentic seller.
+6. Quality: Always ensure you buy your cable from an authentic seller.
 Also, your input and output devices will influence the final result of your audio or video files.
 So, pay attention to other factors as well.

 Chapter 5: Cons of Not Selecting the Right HDMI Extension Cable